MDavidHernandezP/OnlineStoreWebScraperAPI/README.md

 ## Expectations for future (PowerBI and Tableau Analysis)

-The next step that we want to accomplish is using the Data Analyis to get some insights from the Data Collected, this by using Visualization tools such as PowerBI and Tableau; actually we have dived a little bit into using PowerBI connecting MongoDB directly to PowerBI, this to use directly the data in PowerBI to make visualizations and finally create a big Dashboard or even create a Report of the Data using the PowerBI Report Builder, but as I said we have dived just a little bit into this, and aparte this wasn't planned originally for the project, we are just doing this to learn and gain good experience with these tools.
+The next step that we want to accomplish is using the Data Analyis to get some insights from the Data Collected, this by using Visualization tools such as PowerBI and Tableau; actually we have dived a little bit into using PowerBI connecting MongoDB directly to PowerBI, this to use directly the data in PowerBI to make visualizations and finally create a big Dashboard or even create a Report of the Data using the PowerBI Report Builder, but as I said we have dived just a little bit into this, and also this wasn't planned originally for the project, we are just doing this to learn and gain good experience with these tools.

 ## Contributions

 Any contribution is accepted for this project we align with the MIT License for open source.
-If you are interested in contributing directly with us or just copy our code for an own project you're completly free to do it.
-You can contact by this email in case of doubts or contributions: `mdavidhernandezp@gmail.com`.
+If you are interested in contributing directly with us or just copy our code for an own project, you're completly free to do it.
+You can contact us by this email in case of doubts or contributions: `mdavidhernandezp@gmail.com`.

 - **Steps for contributing:**
 1. Fork the project.